 The Polyjet printing process typically has three main steps: pre-processing, production, and support removal.

 In the first stage, you import your CAD file into the Polyjet 3D printing software.
 This is where you arrange the order of printing.
-Whereas, each photopolymer layer is jetted onto the printing plate and cured using a flash of UV light.
+Meanwhile, each photopolymer layer is jetted onto the printing plate and cured using a flash of UV light.

 If you need multiple materials in one model or multiple parts printed in a single run, this is where you determine the size, colors, and support structures.

-The production stage is where you hit the “print” button and the Polyjet printer and observe your prototype come to life.
+The production stage is where you hit the “print” button using the Polyjet printer and observe your prototype come to life.
 Polyjet printing is significantly faster than other 3D printing processes.
 The reason is, it deposits liquid resins onto the print bed rather than extruding the model from semisolid materials.

 Polyjet Technical Specifications